-JAPANESE 102: INTRODUCTORY JAPANESE
+JAPANESE 102: INTRODUCTORY JAPANESE, Part 2

 One of our newest language programmes for 2021, the second Term of our Introductory Japanese course (Japanese 102) continues its focus on learning hiragana and katakana scripts, writing and reading practice, and includes basic introductory grammar, vocabulary and conversation.
 Basic everyday vocabulary and expressions will be taught, always with a view to empowering learners so that they feel encouraged to build their own sentences and be able to make some simple conversation.
 This course is designed for beginners who wish to continue learning basic pronunciation, greetings, simple conversation, and elementary reading and writing.
 Yurika will guide you through a foundation of the Japanese language with many visual and audio materials.

 Date & Time: This class meets on Mondays from 7:00-8:30pm during school terms, beginning on Monday 10 May 2021, with 8 weekly sessions.
 The final class of the Term will be held on Monday 28 June 2021.
+The Term 4 Japanese 102 course will meet on Mondays in the 5:00-6:30pm time slot.

 Note: Those who cannot make the class meeting day and time either in-person or via live Zoom sessions may consider accessing this course through the weekly recorded video sessions.
 Class videos are posted within 24 hours of each live class session and are available for your own personal learning session on a day and time of your choosing.